-Our Rule is a composition of several Methodist General Rules, but mostly from the Methodist Episcopal Church’s (MEC) 1808 discipline, modestly taking the example of some later Protestant and Independent Methodists.
+Our Rule is taken from the Methodist Episcopal Church’s (MEC) 1808 discipline, sometimes borrowing the example of late-Protestant and Independent Methodists.
 Though amended from the original Rule, like the old-MEC version it departs in few details from Wesley’s 1739 original.
-Where there is a difference, we italicize.
+Where a difference exists with either the 1739 or 1808 versions, we italicize.
 Notice the clause “especially that which is most generally practiced”, anticipating the Rule’s modification according to prevalent vice of the day.
 As with Coke and Asbury’s commentary on the 1792 Discipline, the Rule exposits the Moral Law, prudentially addressing modern-day concerns.
 The Albion Papers will eventually be a similar commentary for hard points (sometimes called ‘special advises’), examining Christian manners through an “anglo-methodist” lens.

 SUCH a Society is no other than ‘a company of men having the form and seeking the power of Godliness, united in order to pray together, to receive the word of exhortation, and to watch over one another in love, that they may help each other to work out their salvation.’